 I miss all of my home comforts and Mom.
 Dad takes me to see Mom on his days off but in those times no kids are allowed in hospitals so it is barely a visit.
 Mom’s emergency resources are available only at the distant naval base and so that is where she lands.
 Her room is on the ground level of a small building so Dad lifts me up to wave and blow a kiss.

 I look at him thinking he is joking.
 He is dead serious.
-“Just leave.”
+“Just go,” he stands akimbo with a scowl on his face.
 I get out of the chair slowly expecting to be yanked back by him or any other adult in the room before I can make my get away.
 But it doesn’t happen.
 I gingerly walk to the door not believing my luck.
 I keep looking back to be sure.
-The assistant scoots me along with a hand gesture and then turns his attention elsewhere, glad to be rid of me.
+My somewhat savior scoots me along with a hand gesture and then turns his attention elsewhere, glad to be rid of me.
 I am free!
-Of course my neglected tooth decay suffers immensely even landing me in the hospital (but that is later back in Virginia and another story).
-Meanwhile I am a free spirit.
 I never tell Mom.

 It will be determined that Mom is RH negative and in dire straits as is sister Suzanne.
-Total bed rest is the only recourse and a complete blood transfer for Suzanne when she needs to be delivered early or die.
-The hospital had an incubator, not a new device but it is one that is just beginning to come into it’s own in every day neonatal care and that along with the transfusion saves Suzanne’s life.
+Total bed rest is the only recourse and a complete blood transfer for Suzanne when she needs to be delivered early by Caesarean section or die.
+The hospital has an incubator, not a new device but it is one that is just beginning to come into it’s own in every day neonatal care and that along with the transfusion saves Suzanne’s life.

 Mom will spend more weeks in the hospital and Suzanne even more gaining up to the required five pounds she needs to go home and we can finally be a family together.